J'ai besoin d'amour: Song information

 Written by Johnny Williams and Pierre Billon, the song refers to the need for affection of the singer.
 In the music video, Lorie sings "J'ai besoin d'amour" near a pool in which a dolphin is performing acrobatics.
 It was shot at the Parc Astérix in Plailly, by Vincent Egret, and was directed by Plein Sud Films.
 A second CD single was released on 11 November 2002.

 The song was also performed during Lorie's first and second tours and was thus included on the live albums Live Tour and Week End Tour, respectively as 18th and 5th tracks.
 It was included in a medley on the Live Tour 2006.
 It is also available on Lorie's first compilation Best of as third track.
 The song appears on many French compilations, such as Hits 2002, Un maxx' de tubes vol. 2 and Stars France 2003.

 An English version of the song, re-entitled "When I Think About You" was also recorded.
 It was available digitally and on the promotional maxi CD of "J'ai besoin d'amour".

-Chart performances
+Chart performance

 In France, the single entered the chart at number 91, on 28 September 2002, although it was officially released three days later.
-It then jumped to a peak of number seven and remained for 14 weeks in the top 20.
-It then dropped quite quickly on the chart and totaled 18 weeks in the top 50 and 23 weeks in the top 100.
-It was certified Gold disc in 2002 by the SNEP and was ranked number 40 on the End of the Year Chart.
+It then jumped to a peak of number seven and remained for 14 weeks in the top 20, 18 weeks in the top 50 and 23 weeks in the top 100.
+It was certified Gold disc in 2002 by the SNEP, and ranked at number 40 on the End of the Year Chart.

-In Belgium (Wallonia), the single appeared for 16 weeks on the Ultratop 40, peaking at number 15 in its second week, on 19 October.
-In Switzerland, the song had a moderate success: it charted for 15 weeks and reached number 24 on 8 December.
+In Belgium (Wallonia), it appeared for 16 weeks on the Ultratop 40, peaking at number 15 in its second week, on 19 October.
+In Switzerland, it charted for 15 weeks and reached number 24 on 8 December.